 25. Paul Revere House

-Another stop along the Freedom Trail (you can read about every stop on the Freedom Trail here), touring the Paul Revere House is one of the best things to do in Boston.
-You’ll be a glimpse into what life was like in the 1700s, see original furnishings owned by Paul Revere’s family, and learn more about this significant figure in the American Revolution.
+Another stop along the Freedom Trail, touring the Paul Revere House is one of the best things to do in Boston.
+You’ll be able to get a glimpse into what life was like in the 1700s, see original furnishings owned by Paul Revere’s family, and learn more about this significant figure in the American Revolution.

 Paul Revere’s House is in the North End.
 After your tour, you can witness his statue just a few steps away in front of the Old North Church.